Skip to main content | Skip to section menu | Access keys.

 The Head of the ELC setting completes Section B and discusses the application with a member of school senior management team.

-All sections of the Early Entry Request Form and a copy of your child's profile should be submitted by 1 February of the year for which early entry is sought.
+All sections of the Early Entry Request application form and a copy of your child’s profile should be submitted by 14 February of the year for which early entry is sought.
+The completed application form should be submitted by the establishment your child currently attends.

 What happens next?

-The purpose of the discussion will be
+The purpose of the discussion will be:

-• to discuss the application with you,
+• to discuss the application with you

-• to make a recommendation to the Education senior management team.
+• to make a recommendation to the Education senior management team

 If your request is granted you will receive a letter inviting you to enrol your child at school.